AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/tradedesk-emails.md

 *  **[!UICONTROL Account Type]**: Please choose the **[!UICONTROL Existing Account]** option.
 *  **[!UICONTROL Name]**: A name by which you will recognize this destination in the future.
 *  **[!UICONTROL Description]**: A description that will help you identify this destination in the future.
-*  **[!UICONTROL Advertiser ID]**: your Trade Desk Advertiser ID, which can either be shared by your TTD Account Manager or be found under Advertiser Preferences in the TTD UI.
+*  **[!UICONTROL Advertiser ID]**: your [!DNL Trade Desk Advertiser ID], which can either be shared by your [!DNL Trade Desk] Account Manager or be found under [!DNL Advertiser Preferences] in the [!DNL Trade Desk] UI.

 When connecting to the destination, setting a Data Governance policy is completely optional.
-Please review Adobe’s [Data Usage Policy Overview](https://experienceleague.adobe.com/docs/experience-platform/data-governance/policies/overview.html?lang=en) for more details.
+Please review the Experience Platform [data governance overview](https://experienceleague.adobe.com/docs/experience-platform/data-governance/policies/overview.html?lang=en) for more details.

 ## Activate segments to this destination {#activate}